 Construction of the palace finished in 1764.
 The design of the palace was based on the Chinese mythology legend about three divine mountains in the East Sea.
 Three islands in the lake represented these three mountains, while the lake was a blueprint of the West Lake in Hangzhou.
 Besides, many architectural features in the palace resembled or imitated various sites around China.

 As the Qing Empire started to decline in the first part of the 19th century, the palace gradually became neglected.
-Buildings on three islands were dismantled because of very high maintenance costs.
+Buildings on the three islands were dismantled because of very high maintenance costs.

 In 1860, at the end of the Second Opium War, the French and the British looted the Summer Palace.
 The British burned down the nearby Old Summer Palace in October 1860.
-Destruction of large parts of the palace still evokes strong emotions among some people in China.
+The destruction of large parts of the palace still evokes strong emotions among some people in China.

 In 1900, towards the end of the Boxer Rebellion, the palace suffered further damage when forces of the Eight-Nation Alliance destroyed the imperial gardens and seized many artefacts stored in the palace.
 The palace was restored two years later.

 In 1912, after the abdication of the Last Emperor, the palace became a private property of the former imperial Qing family.
 Two years later, they opened it to the public and sold the entry tickets.

 After 1949, it briefly housed the Central Party School of the Communist Party of China.
 Many of Mao Zedong’s friends and key communist party figures lived there.

 Many major restoration and renovation works have been done on the palace since 1953.

 It became a UNESCO World Heritage Site in 1998, as “a masterpiece of Chinese landscape garden design.
 The natural landscape of hills and open water is combined with artificial features such as pavilions, halls, palaces, temples and bridges to form a harmonious ensemble of outstanding aesthetic value”.